ligenchang/p5_CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on 10 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+The scales value are between 1 to 2 and increase 0.1 each time.
+For each range, i generate a random value for that to do the scaling.
+For example, the first time i will generate one random value between 1 to 1.1.
 Here are some example images:

 ![alt text][image7]